L0 Suzuki GSX-R 750 2010, authentic replica of competition

 The two front brake discs 310 mm in diameter now have a thickness of 5 mm, instead of the above 5.5.

-The size of the screws of the disk has been slightly reduced and, combined with the finest discs reduce unsprung mass and inertia, improving the effectiveness of suspension and agility at the entrance of the curves in track.
+The size of the screws of the disk has been slightly reduced and, combined with the finest discs reduce unsprung mass and inertia, improving the effectiveness of suspension and agility at the entrance of the curves in circuit.

 The rear caliper piston Tokico one works together with a disc of 220 mm in diameter and 5 mm thick.